 Rather than force a slave to work under the threat of the whip, Jefferson attempted to motivate slaves to perform tasks with incentives such as “gratuities” (tips) or other rewards.
 He experimented with “new modes of governance” of enslaved people, which was intended to moderate physical punishment and to capitalize on the human desire to emulate and excel.
 He wrote that the whip “must not be resorted to except in extremities;” but this does mean that the whip was used at Monticello.
-Physical violence took place, sometimes brutally so, and written evidence of the use of shackles survives.
+Physical violence took place, sometimes brutally so.

 How did Jefferson acquire his slaves?

 Jefferson acquired most of the over six hundred people he owned during his life through the natural increase of enslaved families.
 He acquired approximately 175 enslaved people through inheritance: about 40 from the estate of his father, Peter Jefferson, in 1764, and 135 from his father-in-law, John Wayles, in 1774.
 Jefferson purchased fewer than twenty slaves in his lifetime.

 Did Jefferson think that slavery was profitable?